 - There must be no more than a total of 6 figures and tables

-All illustrations (line drawings and photographs) should be submitted as separate files, preferably in TIFF or EPS format.
+All illustrations (line drawings and photographs) should be submitted as separate files, in TIFF, EPS, JPEG or PDF format.

 - Illustrations should be numbered according to their sequence in the text.
 References should be made in the text to each illustration.

 - Illustrations should be designed with the format of the page of the journal in mind.
 Illustrations should be of such a size as to allow a reduction of 50%.

 - Lettering should be big enough to allow a reduction of 50% without becoming illegible.
 Any lettering should be in English.
 Use the same kind of lettering throughout and follow the style of the journal.

 - If a scale should be given, use bar scales on all illustrations instead of numerical scales that must be changed with reduction.

 - Each illustration should have a legend.
 The legends to all illustrations should be typed on a separate sheet at the end of the manuscript.

 - Explanations should be given in the figure legend(s).
 Drawn text in the illustrations should be kept to a minimum.